 The museum building is in European style with high interiors and Victorian pillars.
 The imported Minton tiles and the beautiful ceiling takes one back to the masterly craftsmanship of nineteenth century.
 The place was massively restored between 2000-2009.
 In 2005, the museum overwhelmed Beijing Palace for the coveted award in conservation: UNESCO’s Asia Pacific Heritage Award for Cultural Heritage Conservation.

-The ground floor of the museum is dominated by a large marble sculpture of Prince Albert.
+Ground floor of the museum is dominated by a large marble sculpture of Prince Albert.
 It was dedicated by David Sassoon.
 The dedication is inscribed in five languages at the base of the sculpture.
 The five languages are Marathi, Gujarati, Persian, Hebrew and English.

 At the foot of Prince Albert’s sculpture is a beautiful marble bust of David Sassoon.
 He amassed great wealth in Bombay through cotton trade with China and England.
 He built synagogues, gardens, hospitals, schools and colleges.